 And, remember, that $699 is the base MSRP – Nvidia’s board partners will likely be shipping GTX 1080 Ti cards all the way up to $800 and above.

-The straight GTX 1080's recently-announced price drop, however, makes that a far more tempting GPU for anyone not yet looking to make the move to 4K.
+The straight GTX 1080's price drop, however, makes that a far more tempting GPU for anyone not yet looking to make the move to 4K.
 At 1440p and 1080p the GTX 1080 is more than enough GPU for even the most discerning of gamers.
-And even at 4K it still manages some pretty healthy frame rates, especially if you're smart with your graphics and post-processing settings.
+Even at 4K it manages some pretty healthy frame rates, especially if you're smart with your graphics and post-processing settings.

 But what of the Titan X?
 The GTX 1080 Ti is like a giant silicon middle-finger to anyone who dropped the cash on a Titan X, but also leaves the suddenly irrelevant card dead in the water.
 There’s simply no point, no benefit, to picking the Titan X over the Ti.
 And that’s a first; the Ti cards have always been mighty close to their Titan compatriots, but have generally maintained a slight lead, even if just in their extended frame buffer.